Brian Horton: Luton Town

 Horton transferred to Luton Town in August 1981, as the club were competing in the Second Division under the stewardship of David Pleat.
-He was signed to replace Alan West, who had been sold on to Millwall.
+He was signed to replace Alan West, who had been sold to Millwall.
 Horton was installed as captain and told to play a more attacking midfield role than he had previously been used to, playing in between a midfield three with Lil Fuccillo and Ricky Hill.
 He was again promoted into the top-flight, as the "Hatters" topped the Second Division table in 1981–82 by an eight-point margin, some 18 points clear of fourth-place Sheffield Wednesday.
 He was named on the PFA Team of the Year for the third time in his career, alongside teammates Kirk Stephens, Ricky Hill, and David Moss.

 Luton then went on to escape relegation on the final day of the 1982–83 season at Maine Road, following a 1–0 over Manchester City, who took their place in the relegation zone.
 The match became famous for the images of David Pleat dancing across the pitch in jubilation.
 Pleat ran straight to Horton after finishing his dance and kissed his out-of-contract midfielder, telling him "you can go anywhere you want to".
 However, in the tunnel Horton was punched by Dennis Tueart, starting a brawl amongst the players.
 Horton was offered a contract by Chelsea, but could not agree on terms with the chairman Ken Bates, and instead signed a new two-year contract with Luton.
 Horton left Kenilworth Road after the 1983–84 campaign, as the club secured their top-flight status with a 16-place finish.
 He had played 131 first-team games for the club, scoring 14 goals.
 His next move was to Hull City, who appointed him their player-manager, and with whom he ended his playing career in 1986 after making 46 competitive appearances.